igavrysh/competitive-programming/algo/leetcode/0127-word-ladder/README.md

 # 127. Word Ladder
 Hard

-Share
-A transformation sequence from word beginWord to word endWord using a dictionary wordList is a sequence of words
+A transformation sequence from word `beginWord` to word `endWord` using a dictionary wordList is a sequence of words
 `beginWord -> s1 -> s2 -> ... -> sk` such that: